kopul/Meta/README.md

 </p>

 <p align="center">
   Meta is a fork of Raven b+ which was built on top of Raven b3.
-That is full of new *features*.
+That is full of new *features*
 </p>
 ## Discord:
 https://discord.gg/gV9A4T6X8Q